simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 .. **TODO** we'll use VLAN tags to indicate the traffic categories.
 The UDP apps put VLAN tags to the packets they create,

-In the **Preemption** configuration, we replace the :ned:`EthernetMacLayer` and :ned:`EthernetPhyLayer` modules default in :ned:`LayeredEthernetInterface` with :ned:`EthernetPreemptingMacLayer` and :ned:`EthernetPreemptingPhyLayer`, which support preemption:
+In the **Preemption** configuration, we replace the :ned:`EthernetMacLayer` and :ned:`EthernetPhyLayer` modules default in :ned:`LayeredEthernetInterface` with :ned:`EthernetPreemptingMacLayer` and :ned:`EthernetPreemptingPhyLayer`, which support preemption.

+..
 TODO there is no priority queue; there are queues in the two submacs; lehet a merged macben is shared queue;

 .. **V2** In the **Preemption** configuration, we replace the default MAC and PHY layer submodules of :ned:`LayeredEthernetInterface` (:ned:`EthernetMacLayer` and :ned:`EthernetPhyLayer`) with :ned:`EthernetPreemptingMacLayer` and :ned:`EthernetPreemptingPhyLayer`, which support preemption.